LIONS FOUNDATION OF CANADA DOG GUIDES

 A parasitic infection in cats is characterized by one or more parasites using the feline as a host.
 Internal parasites (endoparasites) enter the body of the feline and can live in the heart, liver, lungs, intestine, or stomach.
 External parasites attach themselves to the skin and hair of a cat.

-Parasitic infection can result from coming in contact with an infected animal, drinking contaminated water, eating contaminated food, being bitten by a mosquito or a tick, or from grooming herself after being in a contaminated environment.
-Other parasites can latch onto the cat’s fur, crawl into the ears and tunnel into the skin or hair follicle.
+Parasitic infections can result from coming in contact with an infected animal, drinking contaminated water, eating contaminated food, being bitten by a mosquito or a tick, or from grooming themselves after being in a contaminated environment.
+Other parasites can latch onto the cat’s fur, crawl into the ears and tunnel into the skin or hair follicles.

 With a parasitic infection there are symptoms, such as weight loss, hair loss, skin conditions, lethargy, coughing, blood loss and even death due to the parasites spreading through the body.
 Sometimes there are no signs of a parasitic infection in a cat.
-It is best to seek the advice of your vet, who will examine your cat; will know what types of parasites are common in your environment; and will be able to recommend the most effective, preventive and safest treatments for your cat.
+It is best to seek the advice of your veterinarian, who will examine your cat; will know what types of parasites are common in your environment; and will be able to recommend the most effective, preventive and safest treatments for your cat.

-Being proactive and taking your cat to the veterinarian to get a fecal and physical exam can prevent the infestation of parasites.
+Being proactive and taking your cat to the veterinarian to get a faecal and physical exam can prevent the infestation of parasites.
 Meticulous and frequent cleaning of your cat’s litter box and environment is one of the best preventive measures.
 When an infestation couldn’t be prevented, ask your veterinarian to set up a treatment protocol as soon as possible, followed by an information session on preventative measures to avoid future infestation.
 Your cat’s lifestyle and the possible parasites your cat may be exposed to during his or her lifetime will play a role in your cat’s recommended treatment program.

 A Few Facts About Parasites